 1. What are the most important transformer types?

-There are mainly three kinds of transformer, they are optical, electrical and electromagnetic.
+There are mainly three kinds of the transformer, they are optical, electrical and electromagnetic.

 2. What is the unit measurement of a transformer?